ARM-software/psa-api/doc/ext-pake/api/pake.rst

         *   -   primitive
             -   ``0`` --- an invalid PAKE primitive.
         *   -   key confirmation
-            -   `PSA_PAKE_UNCONFIRMED_KEY` --- requesting that the unconfirmed secret key is returned.
+            -   `PSA_PAKE_CONFIRMED_KEY` --- requesting that the secret key is confirmed before it can be returned.

     The algorithm and primitive values must be set for all PAKE algorithms, the key confirmation values is only required for some PAKE algorithms.